hmxmilohax/rb3-pc/pages/english/getting-started/3 downloads.md

 <div class="tab-content">
 <div role="tabpanel" class="tab-pane active" id="win11">
 <p><strong>Let’s start by downloading NanaZip</strong>, which will open the compressed .7z archives most of these downloads will be stored inside of. <strong>If you already have NanaZip</strong> or an alternative installed, you can <strong>skip to the next steps.</strong></p>
+<p>NanaZip is a modified version of 7-Zip which works better with Windows 11's new context menu.</p>
 <p><a href="https://www.microsoft.com/store/apps/9N8G7TSCL18R" target="_blank"><strong>[Click here to go to NanaZip’s download page]</strong></a>.</p>
 <p><a href="https://www.microsoft.com/store/apps/9N8G7TSCL18R" target="_blank" title="NanaZip"><img src="https://carlmylo.github.io/rb3-pc/images/install/nanazip.png" alt="A screenshot of NanaZip's download page, with a cursor hovering over the download button."></a></p>
+<p>From here on out, any step involving 7-Zip can be done via NanaZip.</p>
 </div>
 <div role="tabpanel" class="tab-pane" id="win10">
 <p><strong>Let’s start by downloading 7-Zip</strong>, which will open the compressed .7z archives most of these downloads will be stored inside of. <strong>If you already have 7-Zip</strong> or an alternative installed, you can <strong>skip to the next steps.</strong></p>